AlgoMaster Logo

 Intuition

-This is the approach that really impresses interviewers, especially when they ask the follow-up: "Can you do it in O(1) extra space if the string is mutable?"
+This answers the follow-up: "Can you do it in O(1) extra space if the string is mutable?"

 1. Reverse the entire string: "eulb si yks eht"

-2. Now the words are in the correct order ("eulb" was "blue", "si" was "is", etc.), but each word is spelled backwards.
+2. The words are now in the correct order ("eulb" was "blue", "si" was "is", and so on), but each word is spelled backwards.

 3. Reverse each individual word: "blue is sky the"